telerik/teststudio-docs/docs/automated-tests/recording/overview.md

 ## Stop the Recording Session

-To stop the current recording session __close the automated browser or WPF application__ - this is how all processes and communication channels between the app and Test Studio gets dismissed.
+To stop the current recording session __close the automated browser or WPF/desktop application__ - this is how all processes and communication channels between the app and Test Studio gets dismissed.

 ## Attach the Recorder to a Running Application (Applicable for IE and WPF Only)